Platform: Linux (other platforms)

 - To modify an FSDL document, edit the corresponding file in your favorite text editor that supports XML (and remember to reload the Frogans slide afterwards).
 We suggest that you use the .fsdl extension for the file names of your static FSDL documents.

-- For additional resources related to FSDL 3.0, including a recap of the technical specification, see FSDL 3.0 resources
+- For additional resources related to FSDL 3.0, including a recap and extracts of the technical specification, see FSDL 3.0 resources

 - You can also find inspiration and help in tutorials created by third parties, such as frogans-lab.com (in English).